inimicus/GrimFocusCounter/README.md

 # Grim Focus Counter (BETA)

-Track stacks of Grim Focus and its morphs and display the stacks in a very visual and obvious way.
+Track stacks of Grim Focus and its morphs and displays them in a visual and obvious way.

-![Grim Focus Counter in Action](GrimFocusCounter.gif)

-_* Note: Not final art._
+![Grim Focus Counter in Action](GrimFocusCounter.gif) _* Note: Not final artwork._

 ## Purpose
 _But there are already buff trackers that display how many